jackd248/typo3-environment-indicator/README.md

 ### Extension settings

-You can en- and disable every single feature in the extension settings.
+You can enable and disable every single feature in the extension settings.

 ## Frontend hint